Character Structures in Core Strokes®

 Relationship to Distorted Fascia Textures™

-One is tactile and structural.
+One dimension is primarily tactile and structural.

-The other is relational and behavioral.
+The other is primarily relational and organizational.

-They are two expressions of the same developmental process.
+Both reflect different expressions of the same developmental process.

 Relationship to Shadow Soul Textures™

-Shadow Soul Textures™ describe the symbolic field that constellates around that organization.
+Where Character Structures describe developmental organization, Shadow Soul Textures™ describe the symbolic and experiential field that constellates around that organization.

 Character expresses how adaptation functions.